ska-telescope/developer.skatelescope.org/src/tools/centralised-monitoring-and-logging.rst

 Centralised Monitoring and Logging
 **********************************

-A centralised monitoring and logging solution was designed to eliminate the need for having many dashboards and services spread across different datacentres to access monitoring while enabling the aggregation of data, centralising monitoring dashboards and alerting and secure communication with monitoring systems with zero trust principles.
+A centralised monitoring and logging solution was designed to eliminate the need for having many dashboards and services spread across different data centres to access monitoring while enabling the aggregation of data, centralising monitoring dashboards and alerting and secure communication with monitoring systems with zero trust principles.
-All SKAO datacentres used for testing, staging, integration or production have been fully integrated into this solution.
+All SKAO data centres used for testing, staging, integration or production have been fully integrated into this solution.

 Developer friendly Dashboards
 =============================